21 pXRF

 Note

 Portable X-ray fluorescence (pXRF) is an estimate of elemental composition.
-This protocol is written for use with Olympus pXRF.
-Directions for XRF use in benchtop/base and stand/computer included.
-Directions for use in field are under development.
+This protocol is written for use with an Olympus Delta series pXRF.
+Directions for XRF use in the base, stand, and field are included.

 If you have not had training with Nic, Kat, or Nora and do not have a dosimeter, then you cannot operate the pXRF.
 Nic will provide annual pXRF refresher trainings for all pXRF users.